 But I loved this.
 And once airbnb hit, I loved airbnb.
 I even tried to finagle my way into running airbnb through instead of hotels for business travel — this was way before airbnb rolled out a formal program and companies were reluctantly forced to realize that it was no longer 1997.

 And everything was great, early on.
 But then everything fell apart.

 My issue isn’t with character; character is GREAT!

-I’ve stayed in plenty of Fucking Awesome airbnbs — and many of my best trips have been in them!
+I’ve stayed in plenty of Awesome Airbnbs — and many of my best trips have been in them…

 Like a white washed converted barn outside of Portland (we did the fall; it was perfection), a tower in Door County Wisconsin, a totally charming number in Massachusetts (where I took my mom and nailed it so hard I legit thought she was gonna try to move in, strong-arming at the door frame like a dog who doesn’t wanna leave the lake.)
 An endearing writers house in far-off Maine.
 An architect’s wet dream in Costa Rica…

 But “character” and “charm” shouldn’t mean “inconvenient” and “crazy”